 Although taking FMLA leave could potentially affect your seniority privileges and vacation time, it may be difficult to know whether your employer is legitimately refusing that promotion or raise, or whether your employer is in fact retaliating against you for taking FMLA leave.
 Needless to say, it is unlawful for an employer to retaliate against an employee because that employee needs to take or has taken FMLA-covered leave.

-If you even think that your employer improperly docked your vacation, denied you a promotion, or took some other negative action against you based on your need for FMLA leave, call the employment attorneys at The Spitz Law Firm, LLC for a free consultation today.
+If you even think that your employer improperly docked your vacation, denied you a promotion, or took some other negative action against you based on your need for FMLA leave, call the employment attorneys at Spitz, The Employee’s Law Firm for a free consultation today.
 If you feel that you are being denied leave rights under the Family Medical Leave Act (FMLA) or are being retaliated against for taking medical leave, you should call the right attorney as quickly as possible to schedule a free and confidential consultation.
 The phone number to contact an Ohio attorney for FMLA help is 866-797-6040.
 While you focus on your family medical needs, let our FLMA attorneys focus on your medical leave rights.

 The materials available at the top of this medical leave page and on this employment law website are for informational purposes only and not for the purpose of providing legal advice.
 If you are still asking, “how do I get medical leave under the FMLA?”, “what should I do when my job won’t give me medical leave?”, “can my boss deny me medical leave?”, “what should I do if I was fired in retaliation for taking FMLA leave… Is it wrongful termination??”, or “is my employer allowed to…?”, your best option is to contact an Ohio medical leave attorney to obtain advice with respect to FMLA questions or any particular employment law issue.
 Use and access to this employment law website or any of the links contained within the site do not create an attorney-client relationship.
-The legal opinions expressed at or through this site are the opinions of the individual lawyer and may not reflect the opinions of The Spitz Law Firm, LLC, Brian Spitz, or any individual attorney.
+The legal opinions expressed at or through this site are the opinions of the individual lawyer and may not reflect the opinions of Spitz, The Employee’s Law Firm, Brian Spitz, or any individual attorney.